 - The DTC printers support rewritable card printing

-A HDP printer transfers an image onto retransfer film before applying it to the card.
+An HDP printer transfers an image onto retransfer film before applying it to the card.
 This type of printing technology is a two-step process.
 In the first step, the printer prints an image in reverse onto a clear layer of film.
 In the second step, the printhead heats up and bonds the imaged film to the card’s surface by applying heat and pressure.

-Benefits of using a HDP Printer:
+Benefits of using an HDP Printer:

-- Prints over-the-edge of the card and over embedded technology, such as a smart chip
+- Prints over the edge of the card and over embedded technology, such as a smart chip

 Step 3: Determine your print volume

 The number of cards you print will determine the printer you buy.
-Consider the amount of cards you will print each year.
+Consider the number of cards you will print each year.
 If you are printing a low volume of cards, you can get by with a less expensive printer.
 If you are printing a high volume of cards, it is a good idea to invest in a more expensive printer.
 Over time, investing in a new printer can save you labor costs and material costs.

 Step 4: Determine your card appearance